shakilsiraj/json-object-mapper/README.md

 ```

 From the example above, the `knownAs` property is serialized as `AKA` as defined in the `@JsonProperty`
 decorator.
+The `password` property does not serialized as defined in the `@JsonIgnore`
+decorator.

 The library uses non-recursive iterations to process data.
 That means you can